Action Target, Inc. is best known for producing outstanding indoor firearms ranges and individual targets from simple paper to rifle-grade steel.

 Advanced Pistol Clinic

-Brandon Wright is a professional shooter with Team Smith & Wesson, and leads students through a course designed to master the fundamentals.
-Having the privilege of working and training with a former U.S. Navy SEAL, it was made abundantly clear that you must master the fundamentals before trying to move on to “high speed, low drag” stuff.
+Brandon Wright is a professional shooter with U.S. Navy SEAL, it was made abundantly clear that you must master the fundamentals before trying to move on to “high speed, low drag” stuff.

-The BlueSheepdog Crew takes recommendations very seriously, and we typically reserve our approval for gear, firearms, and training we have personally run through the range.
-Though we have not attended the Action Target Law Enforcement Training Camp, we do know Action Target is a squared-away company with outstanding products.
+I take recommendations very seriously, and I typically reserve my approval for gear, firearms, and training I have personally run through the range.
+Though I have not attended the Action Target Law Enforcement Training Camp, I do know Action Target is a squared-away company with outstanding products.
 The instructor cadre for the LETC is top-notch, and the training facilities go above and beyond as well.

-With all the goodness offered by the LETC we have no problems endorsing this law enforcement firearms training course.
-The price of the course is icing on the cake.
-At only $750.00 students are getting an excellent week of outstanding firearms training at the price of what one of these courses would cost on their own.
+With all the goodness offered by the LETC, I have no problems in recommending this law enforcement firearms training course.
+The affordable price of the course is very reasonable.
+At only $799.00 students are getting an excellent week of outstanding firearms training at the price of what one of these courses would cost on their own.
+The courses may change from year-to-year, but they are always top tier material.